MusicFreak456/Uniwroc/Projekty/SystemyOperacyjne/malloc/README.md

 # Malloc

-This was one of the excercises during operating systems course at the university of Wrocław.
-It was written basically from scratch, under assumption that memory is no larger than 4GB.
-Only restriction was that we couldn't use mmap. **It was tested under lecturer's testing framework and achived total memory utilization of 95% and average of 315 cpu instructions per operation.**
+This was one of the exercises during an operating systems course at the university of Wrocław.
+It was written basically from scratch, under the assumption that memory is no larger than 4GB.
+The only restriction was that we couldn't use mmap. **It was tested under lecturer's testing framework and achieved total memory utilization of 95% and average of 315 cpu instructions per operation.**

-This implementation is largely inspired by a description of the glibc dynamic allocator, which I encountered while doing some CTF excercises (this hopefuly explains the 'exploitation' part), posted here: https://azeria-labs.com/heap-exploitation-part-2-glibc-heap-free-bins/
+This implementation is largely inspired by a description of the glibc dynamic allocator, which I encountered while doing some CTF exercises (this hopefully explains the 'exploitation' part), posted here: https://azeria-labs.com/heap-exploitation-part-2-glibc-heap-free-bins/

 Major features of my implementation include:

 * optimized boundary tags -- 4 bytes of header per allocated block.
-* coalescing of adjecent free blocks -- lazy when block size is smaller then TOP_FAST_BIN and eager for larger ones.
+* coalescing of adjacent free blocks -- lazy when the block size is smaller than TOP_FAST_BIN and eager for larger ones.
 * free bins -- linked list of free blocks is divided into 4 types of bins:
-  * small bins -- bins containing list of blocks of exactly one size from 16 to 16 * SMALL_BIN_NUM bytes.
+  * small bins -- bins containing a list of blocks of exactly one size from 16 to 16 * SMALL_BIN_NUM bytes.
   * large bins -- bins containing sorted by size list of blocks from given size class.
 Made in such way that i-th size class will cover